8 Epic Things to do in Estes Park

 4. Rent a Jeep and go trailing

-If you’re into exploring new places, thrilling adventures, and getting off the grid for awhile, a Backbone Adventures’ Jeep Rental is for you.
+If you’re into exploring new places, thrilling adventures, and getting off the grid for a little while, a Backbone Adventures’ Jeep Rental is for you!
 We had a blast taking out a two-door Jeep Wrangler and exploring some of the off-roading trails near Estes Park.
 Our favorite being Storm Mountain, but overall, we strongly believe that this is one of the top things to do in Estes Park.

 Travel Tip: Backbone Adventures also offers ATV, Harley Davidson Motorcycle, Dirt Bike, UTV, RAZOR, and Snowmobile rentals.

 Hours: Sunday-Saturday, 9am-5pm (also the length of time you are able to use your Jeep)